lxqt/lxqt.github.io/_posts/2022-09-22-lxqt-modules.md

 ![Session Settings of LXQt](../../../../../images/posts/sessionsettings.png)

-In a wider sense *modular* includes also the window manager which can be chosen or another default filemanager which could be intergrated easily too.
+In a wider sense *modular* includes also the window manager which can be chosen or another default filemanager which could be integrated easily too.

 The main difference from a simple autostart entry for an application and a LXQt Module is that modules are restarted automatically on failures or crashes, and the start|stop feature.
 Not known to many is